hsynercn/pluralsight-js-path/2_javascript_syntax_and_operators.md

 Module content:
 - What is 'this'
 - Learn how 'this' changes
-- Global adn function scope
+- Global and function scope
 - Event handlers
 - Object literal
 - call()/apply() methods